PMA: Fixtures: Person with interest in relevant land

 that person is treated as owning the fixture as a result incurring the expenditure.

-This means that the person can claim PMAs on the fixture.
+This means that the person can potentially claim PMAs on the fixture.

 Budokan Computers installs air conditioning, which becomes a fixture on installation, in Kane House for the purposes of its qualifying activity.